 ^{} Executive Director, Administrative Conference of the United States.
 The author prepared this report in his capacity as a Conference staff member, but the views expressed are those of the author and do not necessarily reflect those of the members of the Conference or its committees.
+Thank you to Roland Frye, Andrea Green, Porscha Winston, Reeve Bull, Jonathan Siegel, and Paul Verkuil, who provided research and comments for this report.

-- Mutual reliance between U.S. agencies and trusted foreign regulators to reduce costs and duplication - Exchanges of information, training, and employees between U.S. and foreign regulators - Transparency and public input in U.S. engagements with foreign regulators - Coordination and leadership on international cooperation within the U.S. government
+- Promotion of U.S. regulatory principles to foreign counterparts - Review of legal authority for international cooperation - Mutual reliance between U.S. agencies and trusted foreign regulators, as appropriate, to reduce costs and duplication while still achieving U.S. regulatory goals - Exchanges of information, training, and employees between U.S. and foreign regulators - Transparency and public input in U.S. engagements with foreign regulators - •-Coordination and leadership on international cooperation within the U.S. government